 The Company has the option to redeem the DSUs and RSUs either for common shares or for cash.
-The DSUs and RSUs are accounted for as equity-settled awards as the Company has no history of settling any DSUs and RSUs in cash (other than for the settlement of employees' payroll withholding tax obligations) and currently has no plan to settle any DSUs and RSUs in cash.
+The DSUs and RSUs are accounted for as equity-settled awards as the Company has no history of settling any DSUs and RSUs in cash and currently has no plan to settle any DSUs and RSUs in cash.